Part-time farmer

 their children to plant cultivation, animal husbandry, and other

-Exhibiting sheep can be an enjoyable activity for people of all
+Showing (or exhibiting) sheep can be an enjoyable activity for people of all

 ages, but especially youth.
 Sheep and lambs make excellent 4-H

 started in the sheep business.
 Sheep are suitable projects for home schoolers.
+Many of life's lessons can be taught on the farm.
+There are many science fair projects that can be done with sheep and wool.

 There is a certain satisfaction to growing your own food and fiber.

-Many people keep a few sheep to provide meat, dairy products, and/or fiber for
+Some people keep a few sheep to provide meat, dairy products, and/or fiber for

 sheep.